 All of these events had taken place by 1844, the year of the birth of the Bahá’í Faith.
 It was a year of historical significance for Islám and Judaism.

-The above views are cited in A History of Messianic Speculation in Israel page 74 by Abba Hillel Silver.
+The above views are cited in A History of Messianic Speculation in Israel, page 74, by Abba Hillel Silver.
 He then follows with another quotation from the words of Maimonides:

 “The exact time [of the coming of the Messiah] is not known for a certainty, but there exists among us a great and wonderful tradition which I received from my father, Who likewise received it, and so through a continuous chain to the beginning of the exile from Jerusalem … that in Balaam’s statement, Numbers 23;23, ‘Now, is it said of Jacob and of Israel, What hath God wrought?’ is found the key to the mystery.”